CodeJourneymen/scoutpiemaster/doortodoor.md

 permalink: /doortodoor/
 ---

-The fundraiser is about to start 2024.<br/>
+The fundraiser has started for 2024.<br/>
 {: .notice--success }